top of page

 🌫️Day 2 - The Day I Hiked Through Mordor In July

-It was July 25 — peak summer — and I found myself in the Lake District, stumbling through rain, wind, and total whiteout for 7 relentless hours.
+It was July 25, a peak summer and I found myself in the Lake District, stumbling through rain, wind, and total whiteout for 7 relentless hours.
 No views.
 No people.
 Just fog, soggy layers, and six Wainwrights I was too stubborn to skip.
 I ate a squashed sandwich, wrung out my gloves like tea towels, and questioned all my life choices.
 Navigation was brutal.
 Spirits were damp (literally).
 It didn’t break me… but the dent?
 Yeah, that’s permanent.
 And mildly traumatised.

 bootsandbanter